Dental Crowns Chicago Loop, IL

 Dental Crown Treatment

-Dentists use dental crowns to treat a wide range of dental problems.
+At Premier Dentistry at Millennium Park, we use dental crowns to address a wide range of dental problems.
 The exact treatment process may vary depending on your personal needs and goals.
-We will thoroughly examine your teeth and gums to determine the best treatment plan for addressing damage or decay.
-Dr. Brand or Dr. Stein will discuss your treatment plan with you before beginning any part of the procedure.
+First, we will thoroughly examine your teeth and gums to create the best treatment plan for addressing your tooth damage or decay.
+Dr. Brand will discuss your treatment plan with you before beginning any part of the procedure.

 The first step is a dental exam.
 A comprehensive exam will help us determine which tooth or teeth need a crown.
 This will also help us find other oral health issues that we may need to address.
 Once your dentist finalizes the treatment plan, they will discuss it with you and prepare for the next steps.

-Next, Dr Stein or Dr. Bran will prepare the affected teeth for the placement of the new crown.
+Next, Dr. Brand will prepare the affected teeth for the placement of the new crown.
 This includes removing all tooth decay, infected tissue, and cleaning the teeth.
 Then, we will remove enough of the natural tooth structure so that the crown fits comfortably and securely.
 We will then place a temporary tooth cap on the tooth while the dental lab creates the final restoration.

 In about 2 to 3 weeks, you will return to our Chicago dental office for the final fitting of your permanent crown.
 At this appointment, we will remove the temporary cap and permanently place the new crown using dental adhesive.
 Your dentist will make sure that you are comfortable with the final fit before you leave our dental office.